Eastward Review: The Last Of Us Meets Undertale, With Blistering Effect

 The apocalypse might be old news now, but Eastward shows other games exactly how it's done when it comes to presenting dystopia in a charming, fascinating light-hearted way.

 Reviewed on Nintendo Switch.
-Game code provided free of charge by the publisher.
+Code provided by the publisher.